mhsnar/mhsnar.github.io/_pages/about.md

       <br>
       <a href="https://doi.org/10.1016/j.ifacol.2025.01.016">[pdf]</a> / <a href="https://github.com/mhsnar/Closed-loop-Identification">[Github]</a>
       <br><br>
       This approach introduces a linear, efficient quadrotor model that reduces complexity while maintaining performance.
-We developed a steady-state-aware Model Predictive Control (MPC) that ensures constant constraint satisfaction with low computational overhead, ideal for resource-constrained platforms.
+We developed a steady-state-aware Model Predictive Control (MPC) that ensures constraint satisfaction with low computational overhead, ideal for resource-constrained platforms.
 The proposed algorithms were experimentally validated and evaluated using the Parrot Bebop 2.

 </td>
     <td style="width:50%; vertical-align:top; border:none; text-align:center;">